Helm Charts and repositories

 In the dialog that opened, name your repository, and specify it’s URL.
 The URL should not include the specific path to

-Once connected, the private Helm repository context can be injected into pipelines by selecting “Import from shared configuration” (under “Environment Variables” section), and selecting the name of the repository.
+Once connected, any Helm repository context can be injected into pipelines by selecting “Import from shared configuration” (under “Environment Variables” section) and selecting the name of the repository.

 The repository settings will be injected as environment variables into the pipeline so you can use them as you wish.

 If you are using the Helm step, it will use these settings to connect to your authenticated repository automatically.
-More info on the Codefresh Helm step can be found here: https://github.com/codefresh-contrib/cfstep-helm
+More info on the Codefresh Helm step can be found in the Helm Usage Guide.

 Install chart from your Helm repository